-Carter will be featured alongside his peers in the Carnegie Mellon Actor's Showcase in New York.
+Carter will be featured alongside his peers in the Carnegie Mellon Actor Showcase in Los Angeles.
 For more information and to learn more about the CMU Drama Centennial Class, click here.

 Check out Carter in Tarell Alvin McCraney's The Brother's Size which will close out Carnegie Mellon's Centennial Season.
 April 23-25th.
 Purnell Center for the Arts.